 A “compelling interest that favors restricted access” could be literally anything from “I don’t want to disclose the details of my private finances” to “I don’t want my dog’s name published.”
 It’s all up the judge and, in my experience, judges take a very liberal view of what can be sealed.

-The judge then must determine how much of the file should be sealed.
-In a divorce case, sealing some of the file but not all of it is typically seen as overly cumbersome to the clerk of the circuit court and therefore the file is usually sealed in its entirety.
+The judge then must determine how much of the case file should be sealed.
+In a divorce case, sealing some of the case file but not all of the case file can be seen as overly cumbersome to the Clerk of the Circuit Court.
+For simplicity’s sake, a case file can be sealed in its entirety.

-There are alternatives to sealing a divorce case file and they are as follows:
+There are alternatives to sealing a divorce case file that keep private information secret (or at least vague and/or anonymous).

-2) When completing discovery, it is not always necessary to file a notice of filing every time you request or tender discovery.
-Typically, evidence such as a time stamp of mailing is sufficient to prove the documents were requested or sent.
-Notices of filing just create an index of your discovery for the public to consume (along with being costly beyond their original purpose of thoroughness).
+2) When completing discovery, it is not always necessary to file a notice of service of discovery every time you request or tender discovery.
+“Secrecy is fine at the discovery stage, before the material enters the judicial record.”
+Baxter Intern., Inc. v.
+Abbott Laboratories, 297 F. 3d 544 – Court of Appeals, 7th Circuit 2002.
+Typically, evidence such as the date on an email is sufficient to prove the documents were requested or sent.
+Notices of filing create an index of of requested and tendered discovery for the public to consume (along with being costly which must be weighed against notices of original purpose of thoroughness).

-3) The final decrees can be incorporated by reference.
-The Dissolution of Marriage can describe a Marital Settlement Agreement and an Allocation of Parental Responsibilities and Parenting Time without actually including them in the file.
+4) The final decrees can be incorporated by reference.
+The Judgment for Dissolution of Marriage can describe a Marital Settlement Agreement and an Allocation of Parental Responsibilities and Parenting Time without actually including them in the file.
 The words “are incorporated by reference” are usually sufficient.
-Just make sure you keep a copy!
+Just make sure you and your divorce attorney keep a copy!